ICD-10 Coding Reference

 Overview

-J06.9 is the ICD-10 code for acute upper respiratory infection, unspecified.
-It fits encounters where the provider documents an acute URI but does not identify a more specific infection site, organism, or condition that should be coded instead.
+J06.9 is the ICD-10-CM code for acute upper respiratory infection, unspecified.
+Billing teams should use it only when provider documentation supports an acute URI and does not identify a more specific site, organism, or diagnosis.

 Challenges